My Love: Essential Collection: Content

 My Love: Essential Collection features seventeen songs on the US version and eighteen songs on the European version of the album.
 The US version includes the Billboard Hot 100 number one singles: "The Power of Love", "Because You Loved Me", "My Heart Will Go On" and "I'm Your Angel", and the European version contains the UK number one single, "Think Twice".

 The two-disc edition, entitled My Love: Ultimate Essential Collection was released simultaneously.
 It is a twenty-seven song set on the US version and thirty-six song set on the European version.
 My Love: Ultimate Essential Collection released in the United States contains three rare songs not released on a Dion record: "(You Make Me Feel Like) A Natural Woman" (from Tapestry Revisited: A Tribute to Carole King), "Dance with My Father" (from So Amazing: An All-Star Tribute to Luther Vandross), and "I Knew I Loved You" (from We All Love Ennio Morricone).
 The European version also includes singles successful in Europe.

 In July 2011, the album was re-issued as part of The Essential series, featuring either the US or European track listing (depending on the country of release).
 A limited edition, titled The Essential 3.0, was released exclusively in the United States on 29 August 2011.
 It was expanded with a bonus third CD with seven tracks, including alternate versions of "Think Twice" and "Only One Road".

+On 5 April 2024, the album was released for the first time on vinyl.
+The tracklist is similar to the original European edition, but includes also "Where Does My Heart Beat Now" and "If You Asked Me To", and omits "Alone".